Dafydd's Astronomy Page

 * Cambridge Astronomy Home Page - The general home page for all Cambridge's astronomical institutions.

 * La Palma - Information about the telescopes on El Roque de los Muchachos, which includes the ING group of telescopes.
-The IAC have a good weather page for La Palma, including the latest weather chart.
+The IAC have a good weather page for La Palma.
 If you want more detailed weather information for the Observatory then the NOT and ING have the info for you.

 * NASA Astrophysics Data System (ADS) Abstract Service - very useful.
 US link.
 You may also need the astro-ph server.